 Your application for a permit to work within the State Highway right-of-way, to provide a seasonal day-use area for grass-lawn parking and picnicking with no overnight parking or camping, via an access provided off Johnnie Brook Road (TH-16), has been processed by this office and is enclosed.
-Please note that this permit has a completion date of December 1st and is valid thru 2023.
+Please note that this permit has a completion date of December 1st and is only valid for 2021.
+Seasonal use of the Green Bridge Parking Area will be re-evaluated by the Agency over the winter.